metakgp/metakgp-wiki/RUNBOOK.md

 **Note:** Manual operation for regular configuration updates is now deprecated.
 Please use the deploy script: [./scripts/deploy-latest.sh](./scripts/deploy-latest.sh).

 1. Take a backup!
-Run `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml exec backup ./run_backup.sh` and make sure it succeeded.
+Run `docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml exec backup ./run_backup.sh` and make sure it succeeded.
 Also run `git log` and note down the current deployed sha, in case you need to roll back.
-1. `git pull` and `docker-compose build`.
+1. `git pull` and `docker compose build`.
 This builds and caches the new images locally without interrupting the old server, which reduces downtime.
-1. `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml down` shuts down the server and removes containers.
+1. `docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml down` shuts down the server and removes containers.
 Now downtime has started ticking.
 1. `docker volume rm metakgp-wiki_mediawiki-volume`, so that the mediawiki container can create a new volume with updates in the next step.
-1. `docker-compose up --build -d` starts all the services using the newly built images.
+1. `docker compose up --build -d` starts all the services using the newly built images.
 Server is back online, verify by going to the wiki in a browser.
-If there are database problems, it's often fixed by running `docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml exec mediawiki /srv/mediawiki/maintenance/update.php`.
+If there are database problems, it's often fixed by running `docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.prod.yml exec mediawiki /srv/mediawiki/maintenance/run.php update`.

 ## Docker